yashanbhore/Socials/README.md

 [Socials](https://socials-rust.vercel.app/)

-I have created a nice social media web platform using React.
+I have created a social media web platform using React.

 ## Technologies Used